CDC Failover support v5.7.0

 CDC Failover support with Postgres 17+

-For Postgres 17 and later, support for failover was added to allow standbys to be resumed, through an option in pg_create_logical_replication_slot named failover.
+For Postgres 17 and later, support for failover was added to allow standbys to be resumed.
+Use an option in pg_create_logical_replication_slot named failover for this purpose.
 This new setting requires that, no matter what the setting of failover_slot_scope, you must also set failover to true.

 SELECT pg_create_logical_replication_slot('myslot',